flowchart TB

 - Logistics and infrastructure — long supply chains, port congestion, customs delays.

-- Documentation — letter of credit, bill of lading, certificate of origin, insurance, customs.
+- Documentation — letter of credit, bill of lading, certificate of origin, insurance.

 - Information gap — reliable data on foreign markets is costlier and harder to obtain.